 The page layout will change but you will see the same text and photo layout for the group page.
 An editing tool has appeared above the text (pop-up toolbar) and an editing panel has appeared on the right.
 All you are going to use for this task is the pop-up toolbar.
 Select the words 'Lake car park' and type 'Waterhead car park' to replace them.
 Select this new text and click on the B for bold icon in the toolbar as you can see below.

-3b Replacing a photo

 If that is all you wanted to do then you could save your changes and the job is done.

+3b Replacing an image

-On this occasion you also want to replace a photo.
-Click on the middle photo that you want to replace and you will see that it has a line around it to show that this is the photo you have chosen.
+On this occasion you also want to replace an image, see below.
+When you click on the middle photograph that you want to replace you will see that it has a line around it to show that this is the image you have chosen.
 You will also see that you have a pop-up toolbar again but it has changed.
-One option is to replace the image so select this and you get a drop-down menu that enables you to select a different photo that has already been uploaded to the media library or you can dynamically upload a new image of your choice.
+One option is to replace the image, so select this and you get a drop-down menu that enables you to select a different photo that has already been uploaded to the media library, or you can dynamically upload a new image of your choice.
 Select whichever is appropriate and follow the on-screen instructions.